zkacper97/CurrencyAccounts/README.md

 - [Swagger UI](http://localhost:8080/swagger-ui/index.html)
 - If the link does not work, you can directly access it using the following URL: `http://localhost:8080/swagger-ui/index.html`

+## Class Generation
+The classes in this project are generated from a Openapi YAML file.
+This ensures that the client and server models stay in sync with the API definitions.

+## Usage
+Examples of how to use the API are available in the Swagger UI documentation.
+The API specification is provided in YAML format located at `src/main/resources/openapi/openapi.yaml`.

 ## Testing
 Instructions for running tests: